Running with Docker

 13111 - Volumes:

-- Host path: Select the folder you created in step 1
+- Host path: select the config folder you created above

 - Container Path: